 Suzanne Rancourt is a corporate director with more than 30 years of experience in consulting and management in finance and information technology.
-From 2006 to 2016, she was Vice President Enterprise Risks and Internal Audit at CGI.
+From 2006 to 2016, Ms. Rancourt was Vice-President Enterprise Risks and Internal Audit at CGI.
 Since her arrival at CGI in 1985, she held increasingly senior positions in consulting, strategy and information technology, business development, project management and corporate functions in a multinational environment.
 Prior to her arrival at CGI, Ms. Rancourt began her career as an auditor and worked in operations, finance and accounting in distribution, retail and financial industries.
-She holds a bachelor's degree in Business Administration from Université du Québec à Montréal and an ICD.D designation from the Institute of Corporate Directors.
-She is a Chartered Professional Accountant (CPA, CGA).
-Ms. Rancourt also sits on the Boards of Directors of WSP and the Institute of Corporate Directors (Quebec).
+Ms. Rancourt is a member of the board of directors of the Institute of Corporate Directors (Quebec Chapter).
+Ms. Rancourt holds a bachelor's degree in Business Administration from Université du Québec à Montréal and an ICD.D designation from the Institute of Corporate Directors.
+She is a Chartered Professional Accountant (CPA).
+Ms. Rancourt also sits on the Boards of Directors of WSP Global Inc.